zach-bush/CallForFire/README.md

-- I want to add more featues that require user input/
+- I want to add more featues that require user input
 - I want to make it more detailed and more accurate to the actual process by lengthening the adjustment phase.